laxmananand/zoqq_depl/docs/api-reference/webhook.md

 ## Deposit Rejected

-Triggered when a deposit has been rejected during processing by Airwallex or the clearing system.
+Triggered when a deposit has been rejected during processing by Zoqq or the clearing system.

 <div className="api-docs-container">
   <div className="api-docs-left">